Polis Price Tops $0.16 on Major Exchanges (POLIS)

-Polis (CURRENCY:POLIS) traded down 3.3% against the US dollar during the 1 day period ending at 18:00 PM Eastern on May 28th.
-Polis has a total market capitalization of $1.58 million and approximately $216.00 worth of Polis was traded on exchanges in the last 24 hours.
-One Polis coin can now be purchased for $0.16 or 0.00000453 BTC on exchanges.
-In the last week, Polis has traded 5.2% higher against the US dollar.
+Polis (CURRENCY:POLIS) traded 0% higher against the U.S. dollar during the 1 day period ending at 21:00 PM ET on June 1st.
+Over the last seven days, Polis has traded 2.8% lower against the U.S. dollar.
+Polis has a market capitalization of $1.61 million and $500.00 worth of Polis was traded on exchanges in the last day.
+One Polis coin can currently be bought for approximately $0.16 or 0.00000453 BTC on exchanges.

 - PAC Global (PAC) traded 0.5% higher against the dollar and now trades at $0.0130 or 0.00000022 BTC.